BOWLING GREEN – The main room at the Pike County Fairgrounds filled quickly Sunday morning after 4-H opened the doors to its Springfest fundraiser.

-Patricia Fisher, 4-H coordinator with the MU Extension office in Bowling Green, said, 4-H students had pre-sold more than 800 tickets to the day’s event.
+Patricia Fisher, 4-H county engagement specialist with the MU Extension office in Bowling Green, said, 4-H students had pre-sold more than 800 tickets to the day’s event.

 “We usually have around 200 walk-ins,” she added, as she surveyed the growing crowd.
 In addition to the meal, a silent auction was being held.
 Items filled two walls of the building.
 As people came in the door, they were directed along those walls, so that they could put their bids in for the items on display before getting their plates.

 Fisher added that they start selling tickets for the event in January when they provide the student members with the tickets at their meetings.
 Currently, there are about 200 4-H students in the county.

 There was also a second chow line set up for those people who were doing take out only.
 A steady stream of people stopped by the line to pick up food before heading out again.